istio/istio.io/content/docs/tasks/telemetry/distributed-tracing/lightstep/index.md

 ## Before you begin

 1. Ensure you have a LightStep account.
-[Sign up](https://lightstep.com/products/tracing/) for a free trial of LightStep Tracing, or [Contact LightStep](https://lightstep.com/contact/) to create an enterprise-levell LightStep [𝑥]PM account.
+[Sign up](https://lightstep.com/products/tracing/) for a free trial of LightStep Tracing, or [Contact LightStep](https://lightstep.com/contact/) to create an enterprise-level LightStep [𝑥]PM account.

 1. For [𝑥]PM users, ensure you have a satellite pool configured with TLS certs and a secure GRPC port exposed.
 See [LightStep Satellite Setup](https://docs.lightstep.com/docs/satellite-setup) for details about setting up satellites.